serge-svg/java-lambdas-and-streams/lambdas/lambdas3-referenceMethods/README.md

-# java-lambdas3
+# Reference methods
-Module - lambdas3:
--This module provides examples of how reference methods can be used.
+* This module provides examples of how reference methods can be used.
--For this example record feature for the class Person has been used
+* For this example record feature for the class Person has been used.